-Temporomandibular Disorders (TMD) in King West (Toronto), Burlington and St. Catharines!
+Temporomandibular Disorders (TMD) in Hamilton (Jackson Square), Burlington, Cambridge and St. Catharines!

 Temporomandibular disorders (TMD) are a family of facial pain disorders, often incorrectly referred to as “TMJ”.
 TMJ stands for the temporomandibular joint, which is the name for each joint (right and left) that connects your jaw to your skull.
 If you have had symptoms like jaw pain, headaches or a “clicking” sound, you’ll be glad to know that these problems are more easily diagnosed and treated than they were in the past.
 There are two basic types of TMD: muscle generated pain and jaw joint generated pain, however long standing pain from either one becomes a problem of nerves and parts of the brain the process pain.